-Phytoestrogens are a special group of phytonutrients that occur naturally in almost all plant foods.
+Phytoestrogens are a special group of phytonutrients that occur naturally in most plant foods.
 The two major classes are isoflavones in soy, and lignans in seeds, whole grains, legumes, fruits, and vegetables.

 They’re called phytoestrogens because they interact with estrogen receptors but they’re not estrogen.
-In fact, they bind so weakly to estrogen receptors that they effectively block estradiol and are therefore better classified as ANTI-estrogen.
+In fact, they bind so weakly to estrogen receptors that they effectively block estradiol and are therefore better categorized as anti-estrogen.

-It’s long been observed that isoflavone crops such as red clover suppress the estrogen and fertility of livestock and it’s even been proposed that plants evolved phytoestrogens to reduce the fertility of female herbivores and prevent overgrazing.
+For example, it’s long been observed that phytoestrogen crops such as red clover suppress the estrogen and fertility of livestock.
+It’s even been proposed that plants evolved phytoestrogens to reduce the fertility of female herbivores and prevent overgrazing.

-In a chapter called “Agriculture and Selection for High Levels of Estrogen,” evolutionary biologist Grazyna Jasienska makes the case that ancient humans adapted to agriculture and phytoestrogen-rich plant food by upregulating endogenous levels of estrogen.
-Those of us with agrarian ancestors are, therefore, probably “hormonally calibrated” to a relatively high intake of food-based phytoestrogens to shelter us from our own high estrogen.
+In a chapter called “Agriculture and Selection for High Levels of Estrogen,” evolutionary biologist Grazyna Jasienska makes the case that ancient humans evolved higher levels of estrogen as a way to adapt to the anti-estrogen effect of agriculture (ie. adapt to phytoestrogen-rich plant food).
+It could thus be said that women with agrarian ancestors are hormonally calibrated to a relatively high intake of phytoestrogens to shelter us from our own high estrogen.

-So, what does this mean for period health?
-Well, for one thing, it’s fine to eat phytoestrogens like legumes and seeds.
-They’ve long been part of our traditional diet, and our hormonal system is adapted to them.
+In other words, it’s fine to eat phytoestrogens like legumes and seeds because they’re part of our traditional diet and our hormonal system is adapted to them.

-During the reproductive years, when estrogen is high, phytoestrogens have a beneficial anti-estrogen effect and can help to promote the healthy metabolism or detoxification of estrogen.
-Food-based phytoestrogens may even help to prevent hormone-sensitive cancers.
+For women of reproductive age, phytoestrogens have a beneficial anti-estrogen effect and help to promote the healthy metabolism or detoxification of estrogen.
+Food-based phytoestrogens may even reduce the risk of some hormone-sensitive cancers.

 PCOS.
-Phytoestrogens can improve insulin resistance and have been found to have a beneficial effect on the hormonal condition polycystic ovary syndrome.
+By improving insulin sensitivity phytoestrogens can have a beneficial effect on polycystic ovary syndrome.

 Hypothalamic amenorrhea.
 Phytoestrogens cannot correct the estrogen deficiency of hypothalamic amenorrhea.
 The treatment for hypothalamic amenorrhea is to promote ovulation by eating more.
-Read my blog post about estrogen deficiency.
+Read How to increase estrogen.

 Menopause.
-During menopause, when estrogen is low, phytoestrogens can have a mild pro-estrogen effect.
-That has led to a great deal of research into the use of phytoestrogen supplements such as soy as an alternative to menopausal hormone therapy.
-From hundreds of studies and a few meta-analyses, it appears that isoflavones may help hot flushes, but don’t do much, if anything, for other symptoms of menopause.
+During menopause, when estrogen is low, phytoestrogens can have a mild pro-estrogen effect, which has led to the investigation of soy as an alternative to menopausal hormone therapy.
+Unfortunately, several large research studies have concluded that soy isoflavones don’t do much, if anything, for menopausal symptoms.

 Thyroid disease.
 Concentrated extracts of soy isoflavones may suppress thyroid function.
-Food-based soy is probably okay as long as you also have enough iodine.
+Food-based soy is probably fine as long as you also consume enough iodine.

-In conclusion, phytoestrogens generally have a beneficial anti-estrogen effect in women.
+In conclusion, phytoestrogens generally have a beneficial anti-estrogen effect in women of reproductive age.
 They have a mild pro-estrogen effect in menopausal women, which may be beneficial, and a pro-estrogen effect in men and children, which may be detrimental at a high dose.